Contact Us: studentsuccess@sandiego.edu

 All students in the online MS-LDT program require current access to Articulate360 software for various assignments and projects.
 The University of San Diego will issue a one-time, discounted tech fee of $280 for all first-semester students to be granted access to an Articulate360 account.
 The account suite will grant access to the following tools:

 Students that already have access to Articulate360 and the required tools can waive this one-time fee by submitting the Waiver Request form.
-Please only submit a waiver if you already have access to the following required tools: Storyline 360, Rise 360, Content Library 360, & Review 360.
+Please only submit a waiver if you already have access to the following required tools: Storyline 360, Rise 360, Content Library 360, and Review 360.

 All enrolled students will have access to Articulate360.
 If you file a Leave of Absence, withdraw/drop a course, or graduate from the program, access will be terminated until you enroll again in the program.

-If you have completed the entire E-Learning Instructional Design and Development Certificate with a “Pass” grade for each course from the Oregon State University Division of Continuing Education, you may be eligible to receive credit for LDT 500A and LDT 500B in your MS in Learning Design & Technology program!
+If you have completed the entire E-Learning Instructional Design and Development Certificate with a "Pass" grade for each course from the Oregon State University Division of Continuing Education, you may be eligible to receive credit for LDT 500A and LDT 500B in your MS in Learning Design and Technology program!

 To start the process of transferring units, email your Program Coordinator and let us know that you’ve completed the certificate.
 Please make sure that you’ve already submitted your official transcript to the university – we’ll need it to process the transfer.

-If you have completed the entire E-Learning Instructional Design Certificate Program with a grade of B or better in each course from UC Irvine Division of Continuing Education, you may be eligible to receive credit for LDT 500A and LDT 500B in your MS in Learning Design & Technology program!
+If you have completed the entire E-Learning Instructional Design Certificate Program with a grade of B or better in each course from UC Irvine Division of Continuing Education, you may be eligible to receive credit for LDT 500A and LDT 500B in your MS in Learning Design and Technology program!

 To start the process of transferring units, email your Program Coordinator and let us know that you’ve completed the certificate.
 Please make sure that you’ve already submitted your official transcript to the university – we’ll need it to process the transfer.